Cade McNown: Professional career

+Chicago Bears

-Following the scouting combine, some scouts questioned the strength of his throwing arm.
+Following the NFL Scouting Combine, some scouts questioned the strength of his throwing arm.
 McNown, along with Akili Smith, Daunte Culpepper, and Donovan McNabb, appeared on the cover of ESPN The Magazine in the issue highlighting the draft.
-He was selected by the Chicago Bears with the twelfth overall pick in the first round of the 1999 NFL Draft, following a draft pick trade with the Washington Redskins.
+He was selected by the Chicago Bears with the twelfth overall pick in the first round of the 1999 NFL draft, following a draft pick trade with the Washington Redskins.
 He was the highest-drafted Bears quarterback since Jim McMahon.

-In the months preceding draft day, the Bears had declared that Erik Kramer would be the starting quarterback, but waived him prior to signing McNown, who they named as the upcoming season's starter.
-He was a contract holdout most of training camp, eventually agreeing to a $22 million contract.
-Head coach Dick Jauron announced that Shane Matthews would be the starter, but that McNown would play at least one series every game to gain experience.
+In the months preceding draft day, the Bears had declared that Erik Kramer would be the starting quarterback, but waived him prior to signing McNown.
+McNown held out for most of training camp, missing 11 days before eventually agreeing to a $22 million contract.
+Following the preseason, head coach Dick Jauron announced Shane Matthews would be the starter but that McNown would play at least one series every game to gain experience.

-McNown started his first game for the Bears on October 10 following a hamstring injury to Matthews the previous week.
-During the game on December 26, following a poor performance against the Rams, McNown chose to sit out the second half of the game.
-He was replaced as starter by Jim Miller, and was again named the starter following Miller's suspension.
-On December 19 against Detroit on Dec 19, he set franchise rookie records with 27 completions, 301 yards and 4 touchdowns; he also holds the rookie record for pass attempts, with 42 in the season finale loss to Tampa Bay.
+McNown started his first game for the Bears on October 10 against the Philadelphia Eagles, taking over following a hamstring injury to Matthews the previous week.
+He completed 17 of 33 passes for 255 yards, a touchdown, and two interceptions as the Bears rallied from a 20–6 deficit but lost by four points.
+Early in a 14–13 win over the Green Bay Packers, he suffered a sprained right knee and was replaced by third-string quarterback Jim Miller.
+McNown returned to the starting role following Miller's suspension.
+Against the Detroit Lions, he set franchise rookie records with 27 completions, 301 yards and 4 touchdowns as the Bears won 28–10; McNown was also the first Bears rookie quarterback to throw for 300 yards in a game.
+He was injured again the week after in St. Louis, missing the second half with a strained right thigh.
+In the season-ending loss to the Tampa Bay Buccaneers, McNown threw 42 passes, which was the Bears' single-game rookie record before being snapped by Caleb Williams' 52 against the Indianapolis Colts in 2024.

-He was named the Bears' 2000 starter over Matthews (Miller was injured during the pre-season), but his performance grew noticeably worse through the season; the Bears under McNown fell to 1–6, leading the home crowd to regularly chant for Miller's return.
-He suffered a shoulder injury during the seventh game of the season (against Philadelphia), was briefly replaced by Miller, who also suffered an injury and was replaced by Matthews.
-McNown started (and lost) one more game that season, against San Francisco.
-Although he was benched for the final game of the season at the Detroit Lions, he came in after Matthews was injured again and helped lead the Bears to an upset win that eliminated the Lions from what appeared to be a sure playoff berth.
+He was named the Bears' 2000 starter over Matthews (Miller was injured during the preseason), but his performance grew noticeably worse through the season.
+The Bears under McNown fell to 1–6, leading the home crowd to regularly chant for Miller's return.
+He suffered a shoulder injury during the seventh game of the season against Philadelphia, was briefly replaced by Miller, who also suffered an injury and was replaced by Matthews.
+McNown started one more game that season, losing 17–0 to San Francisco as he completed just 9 of 29 passes for 73 yards with an interception.
+He was benched for Matthews for the season finale in Detroit, but came in after Matthews was injured again and led the Bears to an upset win that eliminated the Lions from what appeared to be a sure playoff berth.